nsjanani/JavaCucumberExercise/README.md

 Assumptions:
 ------------
-1. Search results on the first page only has been considered.
+1. Search results on the first page only considered.
 2. 'Ads' links and 'Top stories' links are not taken into account.